umalabs/correlated-authorization/README.md

 9. With the valid RPT the client tries to access the resource_uri to get or post data.
 10. The RS validates the RPT; it is valid, the RS allows access to the protected resource.

-#### *B. JWT Profile*
+#### *B. JWT Assertion Profile*

-&emsp;If the client cannot be registered at the AS-RO, consider the authorization flow listed in Appendix B. The JWT profile should only be used for immediate one-time access.
+&emsp;If the client cannot be registered at the AS-RO, consider the authorization flow listed in Appendix B. This flow uses the JWT Assertion Profile [8], and should only be used for immediate one-time access.

 ## VI.
 Push-Pull Trust Elevation